(even if the weather in your area may not feel like it yet!).

 - Butternut Squash - Butternut Squash Veggie Bake (great with tortillas as a Mexican inspired dip), Butternut Squash & Apple Soup, and Fire-Roasted Sloppy Joes (can even be served over spaghetti squash).

 - Roasted chili peppers (especially Hatch chilies) - Hatch Chile Stew and Hatch Chile Burgers.

 - Apples - Sliced Apples with Date Caramel Apple Dip and Baked Apples with Oatmeal Cookie Granola.

-- Pears - Cabbage, Apple and Pear Salad, Pear Tartine, and Pomegranate Pear Salad.
+- Pears - Cabbage, Apple & Pear Salad, Pear Tartine, and Pear & Blue Cheese Pizza.

 - Roasted Butternut Squash Fajitas -- "amazing flavor" and "so good you don't even miss the meat" are just a few comments we have heard about these delicious veggie-style fajitas!